jmnicolescu/packer-vsphere-linux/Readme.md

 # Using Packer to build a CentOS template for VMware vSphere

-This repository contains files used by [Packer][packer] to create a CentOS 7.x image.
+This repository contains files used by [Packer] to create a CentOS 7.x image.

 ### Configuration